What Are Those Painful-Looking Red Sores On My Cat’s Lip Or Body? EGC

 When you are dealing with a problem like EGC that naturally waxes and wanes (naturally increases and decreases in severity) it can be difficult to decide if improvement was due to the medications you administered to your cat or if it would have gotten better on its own.
 These natural ups and downs of EGC cats probably explain why unproven, far-fetched or outlandish treatments sometimes appear to work.
 I personally have no faith in them.
 Cortisol is your cat’s natural corticosteroid.
-Its level in the body fluctuates based on many factors. (read here & here ) When scientifically unproven remedies do work, it might just be that they raised your cat’s cortisol level.
+Its level in the body fluctuates based on many factors. (read here & here ) When scientifically unproven remedies appear to work, it might just be that they temporarily raised your cat’s cortisol level.
 Perhaps that factored into Bubbles recoveries as well.

-An Israeli vet cures her EGC cases by administering a homeopathic snake venom remedy.
+An Israeli vet reports that she cures her EGC cases by administering a homeopathic snake venom remedy.

-Some veterinarians administer gold salts and claim improvement.
+Some veterinarians administer gold salts and claim success.

-Some give compounds known as “Immunomodulator” that include levamasole and concoctions of homogenized bacteria (bacterins) and claim improvement.
+Some give compounds known as “Immunomodulators” that include levamasole or concoctions of homogenized bacteria (bacterins) and claim success.

-Some veterinarians apply DMSO to EGC lesions and claim improvement.
+Some veterinarians apply DMSO to EGC lesions and claim success.

 Antihistamines And Fatty Acid Supplements